-How to get a USDA Rural Housing Loan in Kentucky?
+How to Qualify for a USDA Rural Housing Loan in Kentucky

 The Department of Agriculture offers these loans at interest rates below the average mortgage.
 Although offered through the USDA, this program is not directed at farmers.
 It is a low-income housing program designed to help non-urban consumers buy houses who otherwise might not qualify for a loan or afford a mortgage.
 As a result the requirements to qualify for a USDA loan tend to be different, and typically less stringent, than for a traditional bank loan.